po21om/django_the_notice/README.md

 'the Notice' web app is our Python from Scratch course finishing project.
 It's a notice app for users to publish and read other users notices for selling / buying / renting / other services.
-It offers an ability to search through notices, publish / edit / delete / activate your own notices and an ability to reveal contact information to other users (only to registered users - RODO).
+It offers an ability to search through notices, publish / edit / delete / activate your own notices and an ability to reveal contact information to other users (only to registered users - with accordance to RODO).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>